jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/CollectionsPartTwo/task.md

 <div class="Hint">

-The main idea of the algorithm is to count letters in `secret` that are in `guess` and vice versa and calculate the minimum of them.
+The main idea of the algorithm is to count the letters in `secret` that are in `guess` and vice versa and calculate the minimum of them.
 Next, we can just return the number of these letters minus the number of the letters that we can calculate via the <code>countPositionalMatchings</code> function.
 </div>

 <div class="Hint">

-To find the number of letters from <code>guess</code> that are in <code>secret</code> and vice versa, you can consider the <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/filter.html"><code>filter</code></a> function.
+To find the number of the letters from <code>guess</code> that are in <code>secret</code> and vice versa, you can consider the <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/filter.html"><code>filter</code></a> function.
 </div>

 <div class="Hint">

-To calculate the minimum of two values you can use the built-in function <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/min-of.html"><code>minOf</code></a> instead of `if` operator.
+To calculate the minimum of two values, you can use the built-in function <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/min-of.html"><code>minOf</code></a> instead of the `if` operator.
 </div>